-Associate Professor of Pediatrics, University of Washington School of Medicine, Seattle Children's.
+Clinical Director, Associate Professor of Pediatrics, University of Washington School of Medicine, Seattle Children’s

-Dr. Melvin is co-director of the Pediatric HIV program at SCH.
+Dr. Melvin is director of the Pediatric HIV program at SCH.
 Her research interests are in the antiretroviral management of HIV disease in children and prevention and management of complications of HIV treatment.
-Dr. Melvin is co-principle investigator of the International Maternal Pediatric Adolescent Clinical Trials unit at the University of Washington, sponsored by the NIH.
+Dr. Melvin is principle investigator of the International Maternal Pediatric Adolescent AIDS Clinical Trials unit at the Seattle Children’s Research Institute, sponsored by the NIH.
 She is a vice-chair of the DHHS Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children: Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
-She is also the co-director of the Regulatory Support and Bioethics Core of the Institute for Translational Health Sciences of the University of Washington.
+She is also the Senior Faculty Director for Clinical Resources of the Institute for Translational Health Sciences of the University of Washington.
 She collaborates with Drs.
-Englund, Frenkel, Corey, and Zerr.
+Frenkel, Crowell, Englund and Corey.

 Lakshmi Rajagopal, PhD

 Associate Professor of Pediatrics, Adjunct Associate Professor of Microbiology and Global Health, University of Washington School of Medicine, Seattle Children’s Research Institute

 Dr. Rajagopal’s research interest is to understand bacterial disease pathogenesis and pregnancy associated infections that lead to adverse birth outcomes.
 The human pathogens that she and her lab study include bacterial organisms that infect humans such as Group B Streptococcus (GBS) and more recently, how viruses such as the ZIKA virus causes fetal injury during pregnancy.